-I studied Film and English at Emerson College in Boston, and then pursued an MFA at Columbia University.
+I studied Film and English at Emerson College in Boston and then pursued an MFA at Columbia University.
 Both were very helpful but I think the MFA was the turning point for me.
-I learned about self-discipline, and made several connections with people that are now some of my closest friends and allies.
+I learned about self-discipline and made several connections with people that are now some of my closest friends and allies.
 There are different opinions about film school and I respect those who think it is a waste of time and money.
 But I respectfully disagree.
-For most of us, being in a 2 year environment in which we practice our craft every single day, receive feedback, and create valuable relationships- these things can only be of great benefit.
+For most of us, being in a 2-year environment in which we practice our craft every single day, receive feedback, and create valuable relationships – these things can only be of great benefit.
 The most important thing I learned is to stay true to your sensibilities.
 Film schools have an identity.
-Some veer more towards character-driven, independent film.
+Some veer more toward character-driven, independent films.
 Others embrace the studio system.
 So it’s important to know if your $300 million zombie epic is completely out of sync with the indie-minded film school you’re applying to.

 Did you have both a manager and agent?
-If so, can you let our writers know a little bit about what each of their roles are, and how they help you?
+If so, can you let our writers know a little bit more about each of their roles and how they help you?